International Connectivity

 Addressing the Impacts of Infrastructure on the Environment

 The Center is addressing the immense impact of linear infrastructure on the environment, especially roads, railways, canals, and transmission lines.
 For example, through support of the CCSG Transport Working Group, 100+ members are advancing scientific and policy solutions to avoid and mitigate impacts that include habitat fragmentation and wildlife mortality.
-Additional subgroups are also actively addressing specific and urgent issues.
+View the Transport Working Group’s technical report ‘Addressing ecological connectivity in the development of roads, railways and canals,’ published in 2023.

-The Asian Elephant Transport Working Group informs research, data collection, analysis, and capacity-building to protect the increasingly threatened core habitats and movement corridors in the Asian elephant’s 13 range states.
+The Asian Elephant Transport Working Group informs research, data collection, analysis, and capacity-building to protect the threatened core habitats and movement corridors in the Asian elephant’s 13 range states.

 The Latin American and Caribbean Transport Working Group brings together biologists, transportation practitioners, and financial institution specialists to promote leadership in sustainable planning, design, construction, and monitoring of infrastructure development that supports ecological connectivity.